-The FIFA World Cup 2026 opening ceremony performers lineup is the most ambitious music slate in the tournament’s history.
-Twenty-three artists.
+The lineup of performers for the FIFA World Cup 2026 opening ceremony is the most ambitious in the tournament’s history.
+Twenty-five artists.
 Three cities.
 Two days.
 One trophy reinterpreted in three cultural languages.
 For the first time, FIFA has staged opening ceremonies in every host nation rather than a single show, and the lineup reflects that scale.

-Katy Perry headlines Los Angeles.
-Maná opens Mexico City.
-Michael Bublé welcomes Canada.
-Between them, the world’s biggest pop, regional Mexican, reggaeton, Afrobeats, K-pop and folk acts share a single stage cycle.
+Shakira and Burna Boy headline Mexico City alongside Maná.
+Michael Bublé welcomes Canada in Toronto.
+Katy Perry closes the trilogy in Los Angeles.
+Between them, the world’s biggest pop, regional Mexican, reggaeton, Afrobeats, K-pop and Latin music acts share a single stage cycle.

 Top Artists at the World Cup 2026 Opening Ceremony

-Twenty-three performers are confirmed across three ceremonies.
-Six of them carry the global star power FIFA needs to lift the broadcast into pop culture conversation.
+Twenty-five performers are confirmed across three ceremonies.
+Seven of them carry the global star power FIFA needs to lift the broadcast into pop culture conversation.
 These are the artists driving headlines, streaming spikes, and tune-in interest.

 Katy Perry.
 The Los Angeles headliner and the lineup’s biggest Western pop name.
 A nine-time Grammy nominee with multiple number-one Billboard Hot 100 singles, Perry brings the spectacle FIFA wants out of the SoFi Stadium show.
 Her catalog of stadium anthems makes her the natural anchor for the trilogy’s closing act.

 Maná.
-Mexico’s biggest rock band and the headline act for the Mexico City show.
+Mexico’s biggest rock band and a core act for the Mexico City show.
 Four Grammy wins.
 Multiple Latin Grammys.
 More than 40 million records sold worldwide.
-Maná opening the first World Cup match on home soil is the kind of cultural moment that defines a tournament before a ball is kicked.
+Maná performing at the first World Cup match on home soil is the kind of cultural moment that defines a tournament before a ball is kicked.

 Michael Bublé.
 Canada’s leading vocalist and the Toronto ceremony’s headliner.
 Four Grammy Awards, multiple diamond-certified albums, and the kind of crossover appeal that translates from BMO Field to global broadcast.
 His selection signals Canada’s intent to deliver a polished, internationally legible show.

 LISA.
-The BLACKPINK member becomes only the second K-pop solo artist to perform at a World Cup opening ceremony, following Jung Kook at Qatar 2022.
+The BLACKPINK member becomes only the second K-pop solo artist to headline a World Cup opening ceremony, following Jung Kook’s “Dreamers” performance at Qatar 2022.
 She is also the first Thai artist and the first female K-pop idol to headline a World Cup opening.
-Her booking at SoFi Stadium expands FIFA’s reach into Asia’s largest streaming markets and confirms K-pop’s permanent place on the global sports stage.
+Her booking at SoFi Stadium expands FIFA’s reach into Asia’s largest streaming markets.

 J Balvin.
 Reggaeton’s most consistent hitmaker joins the Mexico City lineup.
 Five Latin Grammys.
 Multiple Billboard Latin number ones.
 Balvin alongside Maná, Belinda and Los Ángeles Azules turns the Mexico show into a sweeping survey of Latin music’s biggest commercial sounds.

 Tyla.
-The only artist booked across two ceremonies, performing in both Mexico City and Los Angeles.
-Her 2024 Grammy win for Best African Music Performance opened the door, and FIFA has positioned her as the lineup’s unifying thread, the artist who connects continents.
+The only artist booked across two opening ceremonies, performing in both Mexico City and Los Angeles.
+Her 2024 Grammy win for Best African Music Performance opened the door, and FIFA has positioned her as the trilogy’s unifying thread, the artist who connects continents.

-Mexico Opening Ceremony Performers (Estadio Azteca, June 11)
+Mexico Opening Ceremony Performers (Mexico City Stadium, June 11)

-Mexico’s lineup leans into national identity.
-The show runs approximately 16 minutes, longer than the other two ceremonies, and starts at 11:30 AM CST, ninety minutes before Mexico kicks off against South Africa at 1:00 PM CST.
-The performances bring the Official FIFA World Cup 2026 Album to life across cumbia, regional Mexican, reggaeton, and Latin pop.
+Mexico’s lineup leans into national identity and global anthem moments.
+The show starts at 11:30 AM CST, ninety minutes before Mexico kicks off against South Africa at 1:00 PM CST.
+The performances bring the Official FIFA World Cup 2026 Album to life across cumbia, regional Mexican, reggaeton, Afrobeats and Latin pop.
 The visual concept draws from papel picado, the traditional Mexican folk art of perforated tissue paper.

 | Artist | Genre | Country |